 The 5th commandment is the first KEY for things to be well with us!

 - Honour thy father and mother; which is the first commandment with promise; That it may be well with thee, and (that) thou mayest live long on the earth.
 (Ephesians 6:1-3)

 - Honour thy father and thy mother, as the LORD thy God hath commanded thee; that thy days may be prolonged, and that it may go well with thee, in the land which the LORD thy God giveth thee.
 (Deuteronomy 5:16)

 The Fifth commandment, as the above Scriptures teach, is the commandment that has a built-in promise attached.
 It is the keeping of the Fifth Commandment that results in things ‘being well’ and ‘going well’ with us!

 What an amazing promise!!!
-When we are being obedient to this commandment, we will have these promises!
+When we are being obedient to this commandment, we will have these ‘wellness’ promises!

 Question: What would be a clue to show us that we are not honouring our parents?

 Answer: Things, in general, do not go well with us!

 In other words, the normal things of life will be troublesome, irritating, difficult, and often, very stressful!
 When things do not go well with us, then often, there is a meaningless, irritating ‘blip’ — things just do not go smoothly!
 And, if we are sensitive, we will also notice a sense an inner anxiety.

 Keeping the Fifth Commandment is a foundational KEY to having things to go well with us!